Varun-Kelkar/Varun-Kelkar/README.md

 Led the **migration to Micro-frontend architecture** using **Webpack Module Federation**, improving our applications' **modularity**, **scalability**, and **long-term maintainability**.

+### 📘 Design System

+Built two robust and scalable Design Systems from the ground up:

+⚡️ One powered by **Lit Web Components** — a framework-agnostic, fast, and lightweight system enabling seamless cross-framework compatibility.

+🎨 Another built with **shadcn/ui & Tailwind CSS** — focused on rapid development, accessibility, and consistent UX across modern React applications.

+These systems not only unified visual language across multiple products but also accelerated UI development through reusable, well-documented, and customizable components.

 ### 🧠 Dynamic Rule Engine Development

 Designed and implemented a **flexible rule engine** to handle dynamic UI validations.
 This system supports **complex business logic** and enables reusable, configurable UI components.